aweber/aw-grid/README.md

 # AWeber FlexBox Grid
-AWeber FlexBox Grid is born from AWeber's need to have a responsive and modern grid system to use on its website and web application.
-This is why we used FlexBox grid as the base for this project but using SCSS as a preprocessor language to provide maintainability and ease of development.
+AWeber FlexBox Grid is a responsive modern grid system for creating structured layouts in both websites and web applications.
+Based on flexbox properties, it is a customized version of the infamous [Flexbox Grid](http://flexboxgrid.com/) and uses SCSS as a preprocessor language to facilitate development and maintenance.

 ## Installation
 ### npm